KXFN: History

 The station is among the oldest in St. Louis.
 It began broadcasting in 1925 as KFVE, licensed to the Film Corporation of America in St. Louis.
 In November 1927, it adopted what would be its most famous call sign, KWK.
 At first, KWK was an affiliate of the NBC Blue Network.

 KWK was owned by Thomas Patrick and had its offices and studios in The Chase Park Plaza Hotel.
 The station opened an FM counterpart on 99.1 in September 1946.
 It later closed its operations in April 1950 due to a lack of FM acceptance at the time.
 Later, it was the Mutual Broadcasting System affiliate in St. Louis until August 1969, when the station switched from adult standards to an R&B format that featured Bill Bailey, Bernie Hayes, and Don Sainte-Johnn.
 Sainte-Johnn eventually joined KFRC in San Francisco.

 KWK's claim to national fame was a film clip in which a disc jockey at the station is seen smashing one of Elvis Presley's records and declaring "Rock and roll has got to go!"
 It was a clear sign that KWK had veered away from the rock format.
 This clip can be seen in the 1981 film This Is Elvis.

-On July 31, 1973, the station went off the air until November 1, 1978, when it returned as a Top 40 station, and in March 1979, it began simulcasting with its sister station WWWK-FM (which would become WKBQ-FM in February 1988).
+On July 31, 1973, the station went off the air until November 1, 1978, when it returned as a Top 40 station, and in March 1979, it began simulcasting with its sister station WWWK (106.5 FM).
 In June 1984, KWK became KGLD, and flipped to oldies.
-The call letters stood for "Gold."
+The call letters stood for "Gold".

 On January 1, 1992, KGLD changed to all-sports radio KASP.
-The station went back to simulcasting with WKBQ-FM in 1993.
-(WKBQ-FM, then at 106.5 FM, would swap frequencies with WKKX (104.1) in January 1994.)
+The station went back to simulcasting with WKBQ-FM (the former WWWK) in 1993.
+(WKBQ-FM would swap frequencies with WKKX (104.1 FM) in January 1994.)
 In December 1994, the station flipped to hot talk as "Straight Talk 1380".
 Programming on "Straight Talk" included Steve & DC in mornings (simulcast with WKBQ-FM), The Fabulous Sports Babe, Ken Hamblin, Tom Leykis, and Jim Bohannon.

 On February 22, 1995, the station changed its call sign to KRAM, shortly after the Los Angeles Rams football team announced that they would relocate to St. Louis.
 On March 21, 1996, 1380 AM returned to simulcasting WKBQ-FM, switching its call sign to WKBQ.
 That November, Emmis Communications bought it in a deal with WKBQ-FM and WKKX.
 Emmis donated the station to a ministry, which changed the call sign to KKWK on February 16, 1998, and flipped the station to a short lived urban talk format.

 KKWK switched to a jazz format with new KZJZ call sign adopted on September 1, 1998.
 KZJZ played mostly classic jazz, had a full-time air staff, and won a Marconi Award.